curcu34/hilldiv/README.md

 **hilldiv** is an R package for the analysis of diversity based on Hill numbers.
+Note that hilldiv is still in **beta** development phase.

 # Installation
 To install **hilldiv** in your R environment, you need to 1) install devtools, 2) load devtools library, 3) install **hilldiv** using devtools and 4) finally load **hilldiv** library to your environment.